 - Out of Band (OOB) authentication GPS currently supports OOB authentication types in 3DS V2 (known as Biometrics) - Enhanced card security GPS enables you to implement two factor authentication and other means to ensure only the legitimate cardholder can use your card.

-6.1.
 More Information

-For further details of chargebacks, please contact your account manager.
+For further details about chargebacks, contact your Account Manager.